TIPS TO HELP BREAK THE BIAS – International Women’s Day 2022 theme: #breakthebias

 Seven Tips for working in a male-dominated field:

-1. – Be supportive of women (and all minority group members) in your workforce – It can be harder for some people to join the workplace when they aren’t the “norm” – try to recognise this and make sure you give them your understanding nod of support where it’s warranted.
+1. – Be supportive of women (and all minority group members) in your workforce – It can be more challenging for some people to join the workplace when they aren’t the “norm” – try to recognise this and make sure you give them your understanding nod of support where it’s warranted.
 Singing the praises of your female coworkers’ accomplishments can also raise an awareness that will pave the way for a better future.

 4. – Speak up when you feel something inappropriate has been done or said. – You can start by doing this gently with a quiet word or louder in a light-hearted way.
 You could enlist a popular worker to help back your view.
-Sometimes that’s all it takes to make someone aware.
-But if that has no impact take it further.
+Sometimes, that’s all it takes to make someone aware.
+But if that has no impact, take it further.
 It’s best to nip it in the bud to help prevent a toxic workplace and encourage a more educated team.

 6. – There is a line – It is, however, never appropriate for someone to cross the line when you’ve noted your boundary.